-Once a park becomes part of the NPS, it will almost always remain in the NPS permanently.
-During our period of study, only one park was moved out of the NPS.
-No National Park has been moved out of the NPS since 1940, and only one National Park was downgraded to a lesser designation (Platt NP, established in 1906, became Chickasaw National Recreation Area in 1976).
+Relative to the unpredictable process of a park's establishment, once the change takes place, the uncertainty regarding the area's status all but disappears.
+Once a park becomes part of the NPS, it will almost always remain in the NPS permanently: during our period of study, only one park was moved out of the NPS.
+NP designation offers a similar longterm guarantee: no National Park has been moved out of the NPS since 1940, and only one National Park was downgraded to a lesser designation (Platt NP, established in 1906, became Chickasaw National Recreation Area in 1976).